It’s hard to beat a handwritten letter. You get it in the mail, open it up and smell the paper as you read the words between each blue line.

 It’s harder to achieve these variations in digital form since most fonts contain a repeatable system of letters to create a typeface.
 Some creators write the letters on paper and scan them to the computer; others use digital software to design the typography.

 In fact, most hand lettering fonts are created by hand and then placed in a repeatable system for easy typing on the computer.
 Hundreds of fonts are available for free online, many of them in a handwritten style, and they’re used for making the content stand out in both physical and digital media.

-The Best Free Hand Drawn Fonts
+The Best Free Hand Lettering Fonts

 Mali has a certain friendliness in its design.
-This font is inspired by a 6th grader’s handwriting, and it shows.
+This hand lettering font is inspired by a 6th grader’s handwriting, and it shows.
 The lines move with a purpose but don’t have any rigidity.
 It’s this sort of carefree styling that makes Mali a fun and interesting font to use for handwritten text.

-Indie Flower is another airy and carefree hand written font.
+Indie Flower is another airy and carefree hand lettering font.
 It has bubbly, rounded edges and includes all the standard letters, numbers and symbols.
 It’s the perfect handwritten font to use when typing a quick note or writing a story with handwritten styling.

 Pacifico is a bold, rounded font that was inspired by the surf culture of the 1950s.
 If you’re going for cursive text, this is the ideal font to use.
 Each letter curves perfectly into the next and is so seamless that it looks as though it were written by hand.

 Amatic SC is an interesting font in that it’s displayed in all uppercase lettering.
 It has both regular and bold styles and includes Latin and Hebrew alphabets.
 It’s perfect for use for titles and even small lines of text on a website.